rodrigodadam/PP1/README.md

   - #### First Time Visitor Goals

-    1. Easily understand the main purpose of the site and learn more about the Professional and services offered.
+    1. Easily understand the main purpose of the site and learn more about me and the services I offer.
-    2. Eeasily navigate throughout the site to find content and information about the Professional.
+    2. Easily navigate throughout the site to find content and information about my professional work.
-    3. Look the portfolio to understand the services offered.
+    3. See and Understand the services That I provide.

   - #### Returning Visitor Goals

     1. Find information about the services offered.
-    2. Find the best way to get in contact with the professional with any questions.
+    2. Find the best way to get in contact with me and make enquires.
     3. Find social media links.
-    4. Hire the Professional services.
+    4. Hire me to work on a project.

   - #### Frequent User Goals

     1. Check to see if there are any new services.
-    2. Check to see if there are new skills as a customer needed.
+    2. Check to see if there are new skills.

 ## Structure

 - #### This MVP webpage is a Static page and contain navigation menu fixed at the top, which will direct the users to the selected part as the guest needed.
-On the right the guest users can see the Brand name to reinforcing the professionalism.
+On the right the guest users can see the Brand name to reinforce professionalism

 - __Navigation Bar__

-  - Navigation Manu is full responsive and includes links to the Logo, Home page, About, My Skills, Portfolio, My Services and Contact Me page and is identical in each page to allow for easy navigation.
+  - Navigation Menu is full responsive and includes links to the Logo, Home page, About, My Skills, Portfolio, My Services and Contact Me page and is identical in each page to allow for easy navigation.
   - This section is FIXED on the TOP and will allow the user to easily navigate from page to page.
 Also as responsive designed the user can navigate easy across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/rodrigodadam/PP1/blob/main/assets/images/structure/navbar.png)

 - __The Home Page, Image__

-  - The landing includes a abstract image with text overlay to introduce the professional and allow the user to see exactly who is this professional.
+  - The landing includes a abstract image with text overlay to introduce-me and allow the user to see exactly who is the professional.
   - This section has a **Button** that can easy send the guest user to a form contact [CONTACT-ME](https://rodrigodadam.github.io/PP1/index.html#contact) page.
 This redirect will be substituted for a POP UP "Future Feature"
   -   Also the guests users could see the social icon links for easy access to social media for more content without scrolling the page.